 Here’s how to make a sparkline chart in Tableau desktop.
-The requirements are very frank and easy for everyone to follow along quickly.
+The requirements are easy for everyone to follow along quickly.
 Make a line chart and build a straightforward calculation, then you will want to throw a celebration.
 If you want the “definition of sparkline” – right click and format to your hearts content.

 By the end of this blog, you will understand how to make a sparkline chart, add a rad dot to the end of the line, and we will show you screenshots to guide you through every step.

 For the advanced users – we give the steps without screenshots below.
 For new Tableau users – we break it down step by step beyond this next section.

 6 steps to make a sparkline chart in Tableau Desktop.

 - create a line chart